redwebcreation/heavy-nest-archive/README.md

 ```

 This command will create all the containers as defined in your configuration.
 Every time you change your configuration,
-you should run `hez apply`to apply it.
+you may rerun `hez apply`to apply it.

 If you didn't change your config and still want to re-apply it, you'll need to force it: